emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mysql.md

 * For professional deployment users: please complete the creation of a [VPC Peering Connections](../deployments/vpc_peering.md) connection first.
 All IPs mentioned below refer to the resource's intranet IP.

-* For basic deployment users: No PC Peering Connections is required.
-All IP references below are to the public IP of the resource.

 ## MySQL Configuration

 1. Install MySQL with Docker